ostin-r/ostin-r/README.md

 - 👋 Hi, I’m Austin
-- 👀 I’m interested in robust and user-friendly software
+- 👀 I’m interested in robust and user-friendly software.
+I love writing Rust and Python programs.
 - ⚡ Current Work: A video game written using the Bevy open source engine, and a web application to optimize your grocery store runs

 <!---